dereuromark/cakephp-shim/docs/Features.md

 ## Route
 InflectedRoute as proper replacement when upgrading from 2.x.
-The core one still expects method names as `foo_bar` underscored, which does not make sense (not only because of PSR).
+The core one still expects method names for actions as `foo_bar()` underscored, which does not make sense (not only because of PSR).
-This Shim.Inflected route will work with the same method naming scheme as all other routes in 3.x: `fooBar` camelBacked actions as method names.
+This Shim.Inflected route will work with the same method naming scheme as all other routes in 3.x: `fooBar()` camelBacked actions as method names.

 So in your routes.php class:
 ```php